 Chalmers Formula Student

 Since 2002, the Chalmers Formula Student (CFS) project is run as a course under the department.
-In this project, students design and manufacture a race car from scratch with support from teachers and industry partners.
+In this project, you will design and manufacture a race car from scratch with support from teachers and industry partners.
 Initially, CFS cars were powered by internal combustion engines, but since 2015 CFS build cars with electric powertrains.
-The final goal of the project is to compete in Formula Student competitions, the world’s largest engineering competition for students, where teams are challenged to present the best engineered formula style car along with a suitable business plan.
-Due to the close cooperation with industry, students have access to state-of-the-art technology and facilities, and along with the experience gained throughout the project, this makes them highly sought after by the industry after graduation.
+The final goal of the project is to compete in Formula Student competitions, the world’s largest engineering competition for students, where teams are challenged to present the best-engineered formula-style car along with a suitable business plan.
+Due to the close cooperation with industry, you have access to state-of-the-art technology and facilities, and along with the experience gained throughout the project, this makes you highly sought after by the industry after graduation.

 Read more at Chalmers Formula Students website.

 Since 2006, Chalmers participates in the Shell Eco Marathon race, started by Shell in the mid 80's to increase the interest in technology and science among young people.
 The competition is about constructing and building a small vehicle that will transport one person as far as possible in one liter of gasoline.
 The competition rules allow different types of vehicles, drivelines and fuels / energy sources, and the participants are divided into two classes; "Prototype class" respectively "Urban-concept class".

 Vera is a running student project that started in 2007 at Chalmers.
 After changing the format of the course, the project is run by the students since 2015.
 Chalmers Vera Team annually consists of approximately 10 students from different year courses.
 You do not get any credits for the project, but it is rewarding to the students and a great merit because the students have built the entire car themselves.

 The idea is that the car will be included in the Shell Eco Marathon competition, organized by Shell, which is held in London, formerly Rotterdam each year.